 It’s recommended that you have your carpets deep cleaned every six months to a year for a normal family of four.
-You can adjust that schedule based on your own family, but if you want to maintain your beautiful carpet, professional cleaning is the way to go.
-When the pros leave, how do you keep your carpets looking their best?

 Here are some tips we’ll go over: